Shanghai Rummy (Rules and Gameplay Instructions)

 10. Round: 3 runs of five cards

-So, how do you get to pass these challenges?
+So, how do you pass these challenges?ย

-• In each turn, a player can pick either one card from the draw pile or a card from the discard pile (so-called “upcard”) next to it.
-If the card fits him, he keeps it.
-If it doesn’t, he discards it.
+• On each turn, a player picks one card either from the draw pile or the discard pile (so-called โ€œupcardโ€).
+If itโ€™s a good fit, they keep it.
+If itโ€™s useless, they can discard it.

-• To end your round, you must discard one of your cards face-up on a discard pile.
-The next player on the turn (the game proceeds clockwise) can take it, or anyone else can buy it (I’ll get to that shortly).
+• The next player on the turn (the game proceeds clockwise) can take the previously discarded card, or anyone else can buy it (weโ€™ll get to that shortly).

-• The hand/round ends when one of the players “goes out,” i.e., discards his last card.
+The hand/round ends when one of the players โ€œgoes out,โ€ i.e., discards their last card.ย

 Buying cards

-If someone discards a card you need, but it’s not your turn to take it, you can still buy it.
-To do so, call “BUY!” before the next player succeeds in drawing his card.
+If someone discards a card you need, but itโ€™s not your turn to take it, you can still buy it.
+To do so, call โ€œBUY!โ€ before the next player draws their card.ย

 To buy an upcard, you must draw 2 extra cards from the draw pile.
 You also cannot play any of your new cards immediately.
 Instead, you must wait for your legal turn.